bubblydoo/cloudflare-workers-compat/README.md

 # Cloudflare Workers Compat

+> [!IMPORTANT]
+> This module is probably not needed anymore, because of [node_compat_v2](https://developers.cloudflare.com/workers/runtime-apis/nodejs/)
+> It might still be useful to fix edge-cases.

 This module is highly experimental, and incomplete.

 The goal is to provide shim modules for every builtin Node module, so that you can use existing Node code in Cloudflare Workers.